Mary Lee - MY PROVEN SYSTEM FOR SELLING HOMES FAST FOR TOP DOLLAR

 Staging the home will:

-• Distinguish it from the competition • Attract top dollar from homebuyers • Provide a visual edge over the competition
+• Distinguish it from the competition. • Attract top dollar from homebuyers. • Provide a visual edge over the competition.

 THE POWER OF STAGING WHEN S G WHEN SELLING A HOME

 Consider these results from surveys conducted by the National Association of Realtors®: • Staged homes spent 50% less time on the market than homes that were not staged.
-23
+24

-• Staged homes sold for more than 6% above asking price. • A staging investment of 1% to 3% of asking price generates an ROI of between 8% and 10%. • Homes staged prior to listing sold 79% faster than homes staged after listing.
+• Staged homes sold for more than 6% above asking price. • A staging investment of 1% to 3% of asking price generates an ROI of between 8% and 10%.

 WHAT DO BUYERS WANT TO SEE?